GolosChain/golos-reference/market/dex_short.md

 Margin Call
 -----------

-The BitShares network is capable of margin calling those positions that do not have enough collateral to back their borrowed bitAssets.
+The Golos network is capable of margin calling those positions that do not have enough collateral to back their borrowed bitAssets.
 A margin call will occur any time the highest bid is less than the *call price* and greater than *SQP*.
-The margin position will be forced to sell its collateral anytime the highest offer to buy the collateral is less than the call price (x/BTS).:
+The margin position will be forced to sell its collateral anytime the highest offer to buy the collateral is less than the call price (x/GOLOS).:

     SQP        = settlement price / MSQR
     call price = DEBT / COLLATERAL * MCR

 The margin call will take the collateral, buy shares of borrowed bitAsset at market rates up to the SQP and close the position.
-The remaining BTS of the collateral are returned to the customer.
+The remaining GOLOS of the collateral are returned to the customer.

 Read more about the margin call mechanics \<dex-margin-mechanics\>
 before trading.